 Do not take the lid off and reach inside the washing machine to try and release the door if the washing machine is still plugged in as you will be electrocuted.

 Due to the nature of this fault the door is often completely jammed.
 It may be impossible to release the door without breaking something.
 Make sure you have read and understand all of the possible causes before jumping in damaging parts.
 The most common cause of a jammed door is likely to be a faulty door interlock.
-Sometimes you can release the door from the inside by manipulating the door interlock or forcing the door catch out from it.
+Sometimes you can release the door from the inside by manipulating the door interlock, or coaxing the door catch out from it.
 But they sometimes just have to be broken away from the machine.
 If you need to do this make sure you completely disconnect the washing machine from the mains and if necessary break the interlock off from inside the machine.
 Don’t force the door or you will just break more parts.
 The door catch should latch behind a plate in the door lock and sometimes you can manipulate or force the door catch off the plate.

 For a better understanding of how the door lock works see – How does a washing machine door interlock work?.
 You may well find it makes a lot more sense to get a professional appliance repair engineer to look at your washing machine – Book appliance engineer